 Depending on the model, your computer might have a fingerprint reader.
 Fingerprint authentication can replace your passwords, such as the Windows password, power-on password, and hard disk password.
-In this way, you can log in to your computer simply and securely.
+In this way, you can log on to your computer simply and securely.
+To enable fingerprint authentication, enroll your fingerprints first.